Shamanic wall paintings

 Paradise lost, paradise found

-Francisco had a vision of Eden.
-He saw Bodelva before it was a china clay pit.
+The artist Francisco had this vision of Eden before it was a china clay pit.
 Two mountains guarded a secret beneath the earth.
 A green star connects to the earth, a blue star to the sky, giving this place powerful energy.
 Above, the wind, and below, the sea, protect us.
 The eyes of the world are here to see us go forward.
 Below is a great man representing the tribes of the world, his head connected to Eden, his body to the sea.

 The spirit of the grandfather trees

-Three great teacher trees, catahua (Hura crepitans), lupuna colorada (Canavillesia arborea) and chullachaqui caspi (Remijia sp.) with their spirits.
-Teacher trees provide spiritual guidance and medicinal properties.
-Look out for teacher trees as you continue your journey.
+Three great teacher trees, catahua (Hura crepitans), lupuna colorada (Cavanillesia arborea) and chullachaqui caspi (Remijia peruviana) with their spirits.
+Teacher trees provide spiritual guidance and speak to the vegetalistas about their medicinal properties.